briandilley/jsonrpc4j/README.md

 ```

+If you want to just download the projects output JAR and it's dependencies you can
+do it over at the [Maven repository][Maven repository].

 ## JSON-RPC specification
 The official source for the [JSON-RPC 2.0 specification][JSON RPC Spec].
 The guys over at [json-rpc google group][Google Group]